tmcgrath/gatling-sql/README.md

 ## Quick start

-Run the Maven `test` task which will attempt to download dependencies, compile and execute the `SimpleSimulation`
+Run the Maven `test` task which will attempt to download dependencies, compile and execute the `ThriftServerSimulation`